DrFKNoble/c-_programming_tutorials/01_writing_your_first_program/README.md

 Before you create a C++ program, it's important to understand the process.

 A C++ program begins as source code, which is just plain text typed into a text editor.

-> **Note**
-There are several free text editors, e.g. Qt.
-It includes features you'll come to appreciate, such as code highlighting, which displays different elements of the language in different colours.
-You can download it from: [http://qt.io/](http://qt.io/).

 C++ files can be given filenames ending with the following extensions: `.cpp`, `.cxx`, `.cp`, `.cc`, or `.c`.
 Here, we use the default extension, `.cpp`.